30 Brilliant Books About Sisters and Bonds of Sisterhood

 But life has other plans for her meddling and the year that unfolds brings unexpected changes for everyone.
 Will what Mai was told come to pass or will she lose her last chance to reconnect with everyone she loves?

-I have a soft spot in my heart for meddlesome mothers and family dramas.
+I have a soft spot in my heart for meddlesome mothers and family drama books about sisters.
 I love when a story brings me into the hearts and minds of an entire family in a way that has me rooting for each character to find their proper place within each other’s lives.
+It is a must-read from our ultimate list of beach reads 2023.

-Full of heart, sisterhood, and love, this story is one of Brenner’s best works.
-Of all the books featuring weddings on this list, this is probably my favorite for the wedding season and it is a perfect pick for a list of books about sisters!
+Full of heart, sisterhood, and love, this contemporary fiction family drama story is one of Brenner’s best works.
+Of all the books featuring weddings on this list, this is probably one of my favorite feel-good books for the wedding season and it is a perfect pick for a list of books about sisters!

 When Charlie Goodwin gets a concussion, and cannot smell or taste, she doesn’t know what to do.
 Her job as a chef and the promotion she has been working toward is on the line.